technosmarter/student-registration-form-in-php-and-mysql/README.md

 responsive registration form.
 ![image](https://user-images.githubusercontent.com/41726733/209174619-a2d1c094-86c8-4abd-87fa-66d986ee54f0.png)

 After registering , user redirects to the preview page.
 A student can check complete details on preview page.
-After that student can print this page or save as PDF on local computer for future reference.
+After that, student can print this page or save as PDF on local computer for future reference.
 ![image](https://user-images.githubusercontent.com/41726733/209174885-f483a32c-567c-49c0-a3ed-b772eb8e8a99.png)